crdschurch/crds-net/README.md

 - APPLICATION_NAME
 - LOGZIO_API_KEY

-They will be shipped off to logzio only if there is an error and only STDERR is recorded

 To find an erroneous log use the following search term in the logz.io search bar:

     type:"APPLICATION_NAME"